 In this article we will outline some top tips for preparing to fly with cats in cabin, and top tips for making the flight easier for you both.

-Preparing for flying with cats in cabin [BEFORE FLIGHT]
+Flying with cats in cabin tips [BEFORE FLIGHT]

 1. Is your cat healthy enough to travel?